goschtl/zope/bluebream/website/docs/v1.0/introduction.rst

   :term:`PasteDeploy`.

-- BlueBream includes a number of well tested components to implement of common activities.
+- BlueBream includes a number of well tested components to implement common activities.
 A few are of these are:

   - zope.publisher_ publishes Python objects on the web, emphasizing :term:`WSGI` compatibility